falldamagestudio/cloud-symbol-server/cli/generated/BackendAPI/docs/DefaultApi.md

 <a name="markstoreuploadcompleted"></a>
 # **MarkStoreUploadCompleted**
-> void MarkStoreUploadCompleted (string uploadId, string storeId)
+> void MarkStoreUploadCompleted (int uploadId, string storeId)

 Mark an upload as completed